Koverse/documentation/docs/source/devguide.rst

 Full examples of these classes can be found in the `Koverse SDK Project <https://github.com/Koverse/koverse-sdk-project/tree/1.4/>`_ .

 **Application Server Configuration**
 The module and implementations described above need to be built into a JAR file which is placed in the classpath of the Koverse Webapp.
-This could be done through a mechanism like a JBoss Module or by simply putting the JAR into the WEB-INF/lib directory of the Koverse Webapp.
+This can be done by simply putting the JAR into the *lib* directory of the Koverse Web App.

 **Koverse Webapp Configuration**
 To update the active authentication and authorization modules used by the Koverse Webapp, set the ``com.koverse.webapp.auth.modules`` property in koverse-webapp.properties to a comma separated list of Guice modules.